jakeheis/SwiftCLI/README.md

 ## Options
 Commands have support for two types of options: flag options and keyed options.
 Both types of options can either be denoted by a dash followed by a single letter `git commit -a` or two dashes followed by the option name `git commit --all`.
 Single letter options can be cascaded into a single dash followed by all the desired options: `git commit -am "message"` == `git commit -a -m "message"`.

-Options are specified by instance variables on the command class, just like parameters:
+Options are specified as instance variables on the command class, just like parameters:
 ```swift
 class ExampleCommand: Command {
     ...